rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 Resistor
 ********

-In Single Flux Quantum (SFQ) logic circuits we typically use a shunt resistance for the biasing section of the circuit.
+In Single Flux Quantum (SFQ) logic circuits, we typically use a shunt resistance for the biasing section of the circuit.
 Therefore, we would want to create a single resistor PCell that can be used as a template in more complex circuit PCells.
 Here, we design a resistor that parameterized its width, length, and type of via connection to other metal layers.